jcmaker/jcmaker/README.md

 ## Current Project

-### ClearBox
+### DashPi

 **Offline-first, Raspberry Pi-based accident-response AI prototype**

-ClearBox is a capstone project that records driving footage and helps users organize important evidence after a vehicle accident.
+DashPi is a capstone project that records driving footage and helps users organize important evidence after a vehicle accident.

 The system is being designed to: